rikosintie/DevNetAssoc/README.md

 * [VS Code Tips](https://github.com/rikosintie/DevNetAssoc/tree/main/VS_Code) - The VS Code tutorials that I used.
 * [Jinja2 Tutorials](https://github.com/rikosintie/DevNetAssoc/tree/main/Jinja2) - Jinja2 is a templating language for python code.

+## Non Cisco resources

 The packet pushers network has a blog for [Open Source Networking Projects](https://packetpushers.net/blog/open-source-networking-projects/).

 As you move along your NetDevOps journey this will be a good resource.

+The packet Pushers network also has a [Heavy networking podcast](https://packetpushers.net/podcast/heavy-networking/) that is worth listening to.

 This is from Greg Ferro of the Packet Pushers podcasting network.
 I think it really applies to studying for the DevNet Associate exam.